-Length of watercourse to the centroid (L{ca}) was measured in a similar manner to L. A GIS routine was used to identify the centroid grid point for each sub-basin.
-Flow distances between the centroid point and the mouth of the creek and the sub-basin concentration point and the mouth of the creek were calculated and subtracted to obtain L{ca} .
-Average sub-basin slope (S) was computed as the overall slope between the sub-basin concentration point and the point on the sub-basin flow divide farthest from the concentration point.
-Calculated sub-basin slopes and L{ca} distances are shown in Tables 2-1 and 2-2.
+Length of watercourse to the centroid ( $L{ca}$ ) was measured in a similar manner to L. A GIS routine was used to identify the centroid grid point for each sub-basin.
+Flow distances between the centroid point and the mouth of the creek and the sub-basin concentration point and the mouth of the creek were calculated and subtracted to obtain $L{ca}$ .
+Average sub-basin slope (S) was computed as the overall slope between the sub-basin concentration point on the sub-basin flow divide farthest from the concentration point.
+Calculated sub-basin slopes and $L{ca}$ distances are shown in Tables 2-1 and 2-2.